 Here are our top research pointers to buying well, as well as some typical mistakes to avoid:

 - Firstly – there are more than 35,000 suburbs in Australia.
 You only need to focus on a handful – so use statistics to weed out all those that are not interesting.
-If your budget is $400,000, then straight away you can filter more than 50% of the property market.
-You can also filter out those with high vacancy rates, low yields that may not work for you, or too many properties for sale in that area.
+If your budget is $450,000, then straight away you can filter out much of the property market.
+You can also filter out those suburbs with high vacancy rates, low yields that may not work for you, or too many properties for sale in that area.

 Websites like www.dsrdata.com.au are very useful for this preliminary research.

-Understand what is driving Supply and Demand in any area in order to be buying well.
+You Must Understand what is driving Supply and Demand in any area in order to be buying well.

 - Prices go up when a location becomes more popular.
-Google searches about any area, and council websites, and perhaps well-established locals with good local knowledge, can help you to get a good idea of how popular the area is, and if it is growing in popularity.
+Google searches about any area, and council websites, and perhaps well-established locals with good local knowledge, can help you to get a good idea of how popular the area is, and if it is growing in popularity and also WHY.

 - Understand what types of people are moving to the area.
 Is it families, mine workers, or singles..?
-Is it a transient area in a boom (like a mining) town or a secure, growing and developing area..?
+Is it a transient area in a boom (like a mining town) or an established growing and developing area..?

-- Supply is easier to gauge – as you can simply look at what is for sale in the areas, and what is for rent, and what is planned to be built in the future.
+- Supply is easier to gauge – as you can dive deep into looking at what’s for sale in the areas, and what’s for rent, and what is planned to be built in the future.
 Limited supply of properties for sale and for rent can be a strong indicator of good potential in the market.